 There are different types of confirmation emails – appointment, order, shipping or delivery confirmations, reservations, subscription confirmations and many more.
 In general, all kinds of confirmation emails are very welcomed by email recipients.

-According to Conversionxl blog, an Experian study found, that, on average, confirmation emails get about five times higher engagement rates, such as clicks and opens, transaction and even revenue-per-email rates, in comparison to the general bulk email deployments.
+According to Conversionxl blog, an Experian study found, that, on average, confirmation emails get about 5 times higher engagement rates than the general bulk email deployments.
+Higher engagement rates include clicks and opens, transactions and even revenue-per-email rates.
 That is to be expected from appointment confirmation emails as well, as they are triggered by users’ actions.

 The Main Elements of a Good Appointment Confirmation Email

 When you plan your appointment confirmation email, you need to think about the following aspects carefully:

 Your email templates should be in sync with your brand and marketing guidelines.
 Consider the colours, fonts, font sizes, images and logos, and even your email tone of voice.
 Well-designed confirmation templates can enhance the overall look and feel of your emails for your appointments.

 This email needs to be clear and easy to read.
 You don’t want to turn it into a newsletter or another promotional email.
 The purpose of this email is to confirm and remind the recipient to show up.

 Make sure you add the following information to your body copy: